beartype/beartype/README.rst

     Common scalar dtype ABCs include:

-    * numpy.integer_, the ABC of all fixed-precision integer scalar dtypes.
+    * numpy.integer_, the superclass of all fixed-precision integer dtypes.
-    * numpy.floating_, the ABC of all fixed-precision floating-point scalar dtypes.
+    * numpy.floating_, the superclass of all fixed-precision floating-point dtypes.

 Coming up: *shocking revelation that cheaters prosper.*